 Weebly vs. WordPress Price

-When deciding on a website building platform, consider your budget.
+When deciding on a website-building platform, consider your budget.
 You’ll have more upfront costs with a proprietary website builder like Weebly, but that doesn’t mean it’s a more expensive alternative to WordPress.
-While the WordPress software is free to use, you’ll have to factor in costs for hosting, domain registration, and premium themes and plugins.
+While the WordPress software is free to use, you’ll have to factor in costs for web hosting, domain registration, and premium themes and plugins.

 Below we’ll break down the costs associated with building and managing a site on Weebly and WordPress.

 These plans are $12 and $26 per month, respectively.
 They offer free domain registration for the first year, unlimited storage, and more advanced functionality.
-Advanced features include password-protection for different parts of your site and a shipping calculator for ecommerce sites.
+Advanced features include password protection for different parts of your site and a shipping calculator for eCommerce sites.
+For all the above and a real-time shipping rate calculator, you can purchase the Premium plan for $72/month.

-It’s important to note that these are the annual rates for the Personal, Professional, and Performance tiers.
-If you opt to pay month-to-month, then rates increase to $9, $16, and $29 per month.
+It’s important to note that these are the annual rates for the Personal, Professional, Performance, and Premium tiers.
+If you opt to pay month-to-month, then rates increase to $13, $16, $29, and $79 per month.

 WordPress is free to download and use, but you’ll have to pay for hosting and domain registration to launch your site.
 WordPress hosting ranges from $3 to $35 per month on average.
 Domain registration typically costs $10 to $15 per year.